Responsibilities for Official Languages in the Provinces and Territories

 - Established in 1968, the Société de la francophonie manitobaine represents Manitoba’s French-speaking community.
 It advocates for the full respect of Franco-Manitobans’ rights and for the adoption of new legislation and policies for the development of French-language services across Manitoba.
 It also ensures that there is active cooperation and clear communications between the Manitoba government and Francophone organizations throughout the province regarding the promotion and protection of the French language and culture.

-- Established under Ontario’s French Language Services Act in 1986, Ontario’s Office of Francophone Affairs works together with provincial ministries to ensure that the Act is applied.
-The organization provides information on the province’s Francophone population and ensures that Ontarians have access to French services in the 25 designated areas in which Ontario guarantees the right to be served in French.
+- The Office for Francophone Affairs was established under Ontario’s French Language Services Act in 1986 and became a full provincial ministry in 2017.
+The Ministry of Francophone Affairs develops French-language services, policies and programs that support Ontario’s Francophones.
+It also gathers and maintains information about Ontario’s Francophone community and ensures that Ontarians have access to French services in the 26 designated areas in which Ontario guarantees the right to be served in French.

 - The Assemblée de la francophonie de l’Ontario was created in 2006, with the merger of the Association canadienne-française d’éducation de l’Ontario (founded in 1910) and the Direction de l’Entente Canada-Communauté Ontario (established in 2000).
 This non-profit organization represents the province’s Francophone community on all political levels, promoting and protecting Franco-Ontarians’ rights, culture and language, while creating one political voice for the community.